 This is all work that helps your little one reach those important toddler milestones such as pretend play, reasoning, recognizing other people's perspectives and understanding order and sequence.
-Dr. Shimi Kang, author of "The Dolphin Way: A Parent's Guide to Raising Healthy, Happy and Motivated Kids -- Without Turning Into a Tiger," reminds parents to make sure their children get plenty of sleep and have a balanced diet at this time.
+Dr. Shimi Kang, author of "The Dolphin Way: A Parent's Guide to Raising Healthy, Happy and Motivated Kids -- Without Turning Into a Tiger," reminds parents and caregivers to make sure their children get plenty of sleep and have a balanced diet at this time.

-And read our guide to developmental milestones for kids.
+And read our guide to developmental milestones for kids .

 Cognitive Milestones From Age 2 to 3